When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Unboxing and Assembly

 Setting the iEnyrid up for first use takes a matter of minutes.
-It’s just a case of removing from the packaging, adjusting the display, brake levers, fitting the front light and unfolding the handlebars and main steerer.
+It’s just a case of removing from the packaging, adjusting the display, and brake levers, fitting the front light and unfolding the handlebars and main steerer.
 A toolkit, user manual, 2 x keys and battery charger (with UK plug) are included.

 It’s quite an impressive bit of kit.
 The anodised gold rear shock absorbers really look great against the mainly black bodywork – definitely a smart-looking e-scooter, that’s guaranteed to turn heads.
 I’m impressed with the overall quality of the finish of the scooter.
 I couldn’t find any marks or flaws, so full marks here!

-I like the height adjustable handlebar and the folding design – this will be particularly useful, if you have limited storage space.
+I like the height-adjustable handlebar and the folding design – this will be particularly useful if you have limited storage space.
 My only complaint here is the main folding mechanism is quite hard to engage / disengage.
-Maybe this will improve with use, but initially it required quite a bit of force to lock the mechanism when unfolding.
-Once the scooter has been unfolded, it’s just a case of switching on with the provided key, and turning on the display.
+Maybe this will improve with use, but initially, it required quite a bit of force to lock the mechanism when unfolding.
+Once the scooter has been unfolded, it’s just a case of switching on with the provided key and turning on the display.

 From the outset, the 800w iEnyrid M4 Pro S+ felt a lot livelier than other e-scooters I’ve ridden.
-I’m a big chap, weighing in a around 105 kg, and the iEnyrid had no problem ushering me up slopes and slight inclines.
-My test route was around 4 – 5 km on poorly-surfaced farm track.
+I’m a big chap, weighing in around 105 kg, and the iEnyrid had no problem ushering me up slopes and slight inclines.
+My test route was around 4 – 5 km on a poorly-surfaced farm track.
 It was cold, and the surface was very mucky.

-There are three speed levels to choose from.
+There are three-speed levels to choose from.
 I decided for the purpose of the test, I would leave it on the highest setting.
-Acceleration quite brisk, and on the flat sections, it would effortlessly take me along at the maximum (restricted) speed of 25 km/h.
+Acceleration was quite brisk, and on the flat sections, it would effortlessly take me along at the maximum (restricted) speed of 25 km/h.
 On the uphill sections, it did slow down.
 But, it still kept going albeit at a much slower speed.
 At last, I’ve found an electric scooter that can handle my weight!

 Regarding the motor itself – it’s very smooth and quiet, and the power delivery is very linear.
 Because the initial test run was on a poor surface, I decided not to unlock the top speed.
 Unlocking the iEnyrid M4 Pro S+ is simple – you just press the ‘M’ key 5 times in quick succession and a square appears around the speed number (1-3).